masciugo/genealogy/README.md

 [![Build Status](https://travis-ci.org/masciugo/genealogy.svg?branch=v1.4.0)](https://travis-ci.org/masciugo/genealogy)

-## Premise
-Genealogy is still under development and need to be improved and extended.
-The developed features so far were the ones I needed for my personal applications where I had to provide data entry facilities to insert, given an individual, relatives' vital records and keep track of their familiar relationships.
-However, they are the basic features for a genealogy management system and that's why I decided to extract it in a gem.
-So please use with care but, above all, use it with critical and constructive sense as I am really interested in improving it.

 ## Description

 Genealogy is a ruby gem library which extends ActiveRecord::Base class with familiar relationships capabilities in order to build and query genealogies.
-If records of your model need to be linked and act as they were individuals of a big family, just add two columns for the two parents to its table (e.g.: *father_id* and *mother_id*) and make your model to *:has_parents*.
-This macro will provide your model with the two fundamental self-join associations, *father* and *mother, from which everything depends on.
+If AR records need to be linked and act as they were individuals of a big family, just add two columns for the two parents to its underlying database table (e.g.: *father_id* and *mother_id*) and make your model to call *:has_parents*.
+This macro will provide your model with the two fundamental self-join associations, *father* and *mother*, which all genealogy functionalities depend on.
+Let me refer to this model as *genealogized* model.

 Genealogy takes inspiration from the simple [linkage file format](http://www.helsinki.fi/~tsjuntun/autogscan/pedigreefile.html) which represents genealogies in terms of set of trios: *individual_id*, *father_id*, *mother_id*.
 Basically, the only **primitive** familiar relationships are associations father and mother, all the others relationships, like grandparents, siblings or children, are **derived**.
 This means that all methods in charge of alter the genealogy (adding/removing relatives) will end up to use the fundamental method `add/remove_parent` applied to the right records.

 ## Installation